 HILLSLOPE 16% STREAMBANKS 38% GULLIES 27% These scores represent the uptake of good and improved practices by land mangers across the region.
 SUGARCANE: 41% of land under sugarcane farming uses best management practices for soil, 37% is under best management practice for pesticides, and only 20% of land is under best management practice for nutrients GRAZING: 38% of grazing land is under best management practice for stream banks, 27% of land is under best management practice for gullies, but only 16% is under best management practice for hill slopes.
 Other industries Stewardship for the below industries was evaluated for a number of criteria, across planning, implementation, and outcomes through consistent reporting frameworks.
 The overall stewardship rating awarded to the industry is the lowest (i.e. the least effective) of the planning, implementation, and outcomes results for each industry.
 Legislative requirements were also considered.
 Future report cards will include stewardship assessments for urban and fishing.
 Sugarcane, horticulture and grazing data is from 2013/14.
 Heavy industry, ports, tourism and aquaculture is 2014/15 data.
+HORTICULTURE: Of the land under horticulture in the Don Basin, 64% is under best management practice for soil 47% under hest management practice for nutrients, but only 10% under best management practice for pesticides and 8% for irrigation.
 BEST-PRACTICE MANAGEMENT OF: